chiefbiiko/permalogs3/README.md

           # EXTRA_S3_PARAMS: bound params for the aws-sdk-js s3 client
 ```

-for each workflow run one json file gets stored in s3. see details below.
+for each completed workflow run one json file gets stored in s3. see details below.

 the action is idempotent and only pushes unstashed logs to s3.